ninori9/GraphGenerationBackend/README.md

 The [config.yaml](https://github.com/ninori9/GraphGenerationBackend/blob/master/config.yaml) file should be edited by the user before using the application.
 The variables need to be adapted based on the Hyperledger Fabric network under test.

 If the application is used to generate graphs from a network deployed using HyperledgerLab, the variable <strong>HyperledgerLab</strong> should be set to true.
+Make sure the [connection profile](https://github.com/ninori9/GraphGenerationBackend/blob/master/blockchain_data/log_extraction/connectionprofile.yaml) matches the HyperledgerLab network.

 Otherwise, the path to the common connection profile of the network, which may be a .json or .yaml file, needs to be specified (<strong>ccp_path</strong> variable).
 Depending on whether a client and its crypto store is defined in the common connection profile (see <strong>client_and_cryptoStore</strong> variable), different methods to retrieve the transaction data are used.
 By default, a connection is established without using a predefined client, hence the <strong>channel</strong> and <strong>certificateAuthority</strong> variables need to be provided.